-This is a comprehensive group of and health factors that can help determine your chance of having a cardiovascular event such as a stroke or heart attack.
+This is a comprehensive group of health factors that can help determine your chance of having a cardiovascular event such as a stroke or heart attack.

 Upon completion of this assessment, you should be able to rank your risk level as slight, moderate, or high.
 Overall, the most important blood test for cardiac risk assessment is your lipid profile.

 When it comes to your cardiovascular health, you can't afford to take any chances.
 You need access to a platform that allows you to order these important blood tests online at any time.